 ”What’s a CDN?” we hear you ask.
 Well, CDN stands for Content Delivery Network, and it relates to servers.

 While not essential, setting up a CDN can be hugely beneficial on your journey to Magento speed optimization.

 Mageplaze has an excellent short guide on how to configure Magento CDN, and you’ll be pleased to know it’s not at all complicated.

 Follow these steps:

 A similar thing needs to be done in the CSS Settings tab.
 Change the fields Merge CSS Files and Minify CSS Files to Yes.

 When you use Magento, all of your store’s data is saved in an Excel-esque database.
 When this database hits its limit, the data is “spilled over.”
 As a result, your store will become considerably slower.
 We don’t want that.

 There’s no use crying over spilled data.
-You can reduce the impact of this data by enabling Magento Flat Catalog Category and Flat Catalog Product, like so:
+You can reduce the impact of this data and speed up Magento by enabling Magento Flat Catalog Category and Flat Catalog Product, like so:

 From the admin panel go to Store > Configuration > Catalog.
 Click Catalog under the Catalog tab.
 This is how you access the Storefront section.
 In the Flat Catalog Category and Use Flat Catalog Product fields, change the answer to Yes.